 Standard publishing requirements

-All Command and House of Commons Papers must be published as web accessible PDFs and print-ready PDFs on GOV.UK, even when an organisation is exempt from publishing other content on GOV.UK.
+All Command and House of Commons Papers must be published as web accessible PDFs and print-ready PDFs on GOV.UK at www.gov.uk/official-documents, even when an organisation is exempt from publishing other content on GOV.UK.

-Print-ready PDFs are published so that interested users (including potential print suppliers) can download them and print off high-quality printed copies.
+Print-ready PDFs should be published so that interested users can download them and print off high-quality printed copies (through professional print suppliers if required).

 HTML versions may also be published alongside the PDFs, where HTML content meets ‘official documents’ requirements.